Toby7658/History-Onics/README.md

 # User Experience UX
 ## Wireframe
 The mock-up for this project was created using [Balsamiq](https://balsamiq.com/wireframes/).
-Aspects of the mock-up have changes during production due to increasing user experience and visual effects.
+Aspects of the mock-up have changed during production due to increasing user experience and visual effects.
+Changes include moving the Logo to the centre and creating a Nav menu bar which is replaced by a Hamburger bar as devices become smaller.

 ### Home Page for wide screen devise
 ![Wireframe image home page](./assets/images/wireframe-home-wide.jpg)